-This will most often be the case with items with small imprint areas like an ink pen or some shirts.
+This will most often be the case for items with small imprint areas, like an ink pen or some hats.

 The N.C.
-Cooperative Extension co-brand consists of two tiers.
+Cooperative Extension partnership logo consists of two main sections:

-The top tier features “NC” in a red square and “Cooperative Extension” in a blue rectangle.
+- The first section features “NC” in a red square and “Cooperative Extension” in a blue rectangle.

-The lower tier comprises both the blue-and-gold A&T logo and the red-and-white NC State brick logo, which should always be used as one graphic.
+- The second section includes both the A&T logo and the NC State logo, which should always be grouped together as one graphic.

-- Separate ONLY the red and blue Extension logo from the university logos.
+- Separate only the red and blue Extension block from the university logos.

 - The university logos must still be used side by side as a singular graphic.

-- The university marks may be enlarged relative to the Extension block, but must be the same size relative to one another.
+- The university logos may be enlarged relative to the Extension block, but must be the same size relative to one another.

 Logo Elements Production Requirements